ngxs-labs/dispatch-decorator/README.md

 }
 ```

-After registering our state in the `NgxsModule`, we are ready to try the plugin out.
-Given the following component:
+We are ready to try the plugin after registering our state in the `NgxsModule`, given the following component:

 ```typescript
 import { Component } from '@angular/core';